 The SnapCenter VMware plug-in adds the following functionality to your environment:

 Support for VM-consistent and crash-consistent data protection operations.

-You can use the VMware vSphere web client GUI in vCenter for all backup and restore operations of VMware virtual machines (VMs), VMDKs, and datastores.
+You can use the VMware vSphere web client GUI in vCenter for all backup and restore operations of VMware virtual machines (traditional VMs and vVol VMs), VMDKs, and datastores.
+For vVol VMs (VMs in vVol datastores), only crash-consistent backups are supported.
 You can also restore VMs and VMDKs and restore files and folders that reside on a guest OS.

 When backing up VMs, VMDKs, and datastores, the plug-in does not support RDMs.
 Backup jobs for VMs ignore RDMs.
 If you need to back up RDMs, you must use a SnapCenter application-based plug-in.

 The SnapCenter VMware plug-in includes a MySQL database that contains the SnapCenter VMware plug-in metadata.
 For VM-consistent and crash-consistent data protection, you do not need to install SnapCenter Server.

 Support for application-consistent (application over VMDK/RDM) data protection operations.

 You can use the SnapCenter GUI and the appropriate SnapCenter application plug-ins for all backup and restore operations of databases and filesystems on primary and secondary storage on VMs.

 SnapCenter natively leverages the SnapCenter VMware plug-in for all data protection operations on VMDKs, raw device mappings (RDMs), and NFS datastores.
 After the virtual appliance is deployed, the plug-in handles all interactions with vCenter.
 The SnapCenter VMware plug-in supports all SnapCenter application-based plug-ins.